drwpow/blog/posts/the-state-of-es-modules-in-2020.md

 If you’ve written JavaScript in the time before React & webpack, you remember how much of a mess it was without `import` or `require()`.
 You had to be intimately familiar with `this` and lexical scoping, otherwise it’d come back to bite you.
-Vendor scripts weren’t a thing, unless they were completely isolated from the rest of your JS (and God help you if it there was a bug, and it wasn’t).
-Put plainly, global JS was a nightmare to write software for.
-Much of JavaScript’s bad rep in the programming world came from that time.
-And it was partly justified—JavaScript lacked many things a mature programming language did, chiefly of all, a module system.
+All JS having global scope (even vendor scripts) was _hard_ to do well, which often meant you limited its reach.
+JavaScript was maligned in other programming communities for the things it lacked compared to more mature languages, chiefly of all, a module system.

 That changed in 2019, when the ESM proposal became a reality, not something that only lived in the make-believe world of webpack & Babel.
 JavaScript _finally_ got the thing everyone had been asking